Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

 where $w(\xi)$ is a weight function which is holomorphic in the vicinity of the unit circle.
 The {\it left half} of this operator is defined by the portion of the contour on the positive half of the unit circle:

-We may define the right half similarly.
-The state $\mathcal{L}^-_L|I\rangle$ is the same as the left half of $\mathcal{L}^-$ acting on the identity string field. \begin{exercise} Show that $K=\frac{\pi}{2}(L_1+L_{-1})_L|I\rangle$. \end{exercise} There is an important complication with extracting the left half of an operator.
+We may define the right half similarly. \begin{exercise} Show that $K=\frac{\pi}{2}(K_1)_L|I\rangle$. \end{exercise} There is an important complication with extracting the left half of an operator.
 The contour on the positive half of the unit circle is pinned to the midpoint at $\pm i$.
 This means that repeated application of $\mathcal{O}_L$ is not guaranteed to be well-defined, since contours cannot be deformed away from each other at the midpoint in case of singularities in the OPE of $\phi(\xi)$ with itself.
 A notable example of this problem occurs with the BRST operator.
 We can try to represent it as an inner derivation using a string field $Q_L|I\rangle$:

 In the sliver frame, $Q_L|I\rangle$ is an infinitesimally thin strip containing a contour insertion of the BRST current along the imaginary axis.
 However, the OPE of two BRST currents contains a third order pole, and this renders repeated application of $Q_L$ undefined.
 The state $Q_L|I\rangle$ was proposed long ago as an analytic solution of open bosonic SFT \cite{purelycubic}, but for this reason the solution is not well-behaved and does not appear to be physically meaningful.
 The BRST operator should really be understood as an outer derivation.
 However, in more general cases splitting operators into halves may be unproblematic if the weight function $w(\xi)$ vanishes fast enough at the midpoint to compensate for singular OPEs.
-How quickly it needs to vanish is a delicate question in general, but it appears that splitting $L_1+L_{-1}$---as needed for the string field $K$---does not encounter problems.
-The weight function of $L_1+L_{-1}$ vanishes quadratically at the midpoint.
+How quickly it needs to vanish is a delicate question in general, but it appears that splitting $K_1$---as needed for the string field $K$---does not encounter problems.
+The weight function of $K_1$ vanishes quadratically at the midpoint.
 The weight function for $\mathcal{L}^-$ does not vanish quite as fast, only as $x^2\ln x$.
-Finite powers of $\mathcal{L}^-_L|I\rangle$ appear to be well-defined.
+Finite powers of $(\mathcal{L}^-)_L$ appear to be well-defined.
 However, ambiguities appear if we consider nonpolynomial combinations.
 Consider the object